 Many startups are looking to different investment avenues like venture capital (VC) funding to get their business off the ground.
 VC funds provide startups with the capital they need to grow and launch their products and services.
 However, investments may be harder to secure due to many investors being more careful in this current uncertain economy.

 The economic downturn that began in 2020 due to the COVID-19 pandemic has left many startups struggling to stay afloat.
 In Singapore, the GDP growth rate in 2021 was promising, and 2022 ended with a rate above the government’s projected numbers.
 Yet investors remain cautious in investing for 2023.
 Still, the government remains optimistic for the year ahead.

 The Singapore economy and the rest of the world are currently in a state of constant change.
 In this unpredictable time, as a startup, you may be feeling the pressure and the fear of not being able to raise the capital needed to keep your business afloat.
 Thankfully, you can use a few strategies to increase your chances of a successful fundraising round during a recession.

 Investments have slowed down mainly due to the risk-averse nature of investors in the current economic climate.
 War, political tensions, and inflation crimped venture deal flows in 2022, causing investors to become wary.
-But the decline of the tech valuations made them even more cautious in their investments as 2023 rolled in.
+However, the decline of the tech valuations made them even more cautious in their investments as 2023 rolled in.

 Obtaining funds in a challenging economic climate can be a challenge, but it is certainly achievable.
 Here are five tips to help startups like yours raise much-needed funding during an economic downshift: